v0lta/Spectral-RNN/README.md

 Experiments:
 ------------

- - To recreate the synthetic experiments run `synthetic_signal_test.py` after adjusting the hyperparameters as described in the paper.
+ - To recreate the synthetic experiments run `synthetic_signal_test.py` after adjusting the
+   hyperparameters as described in the paper.
    The results may be plotted by using `synthetic_signal_plot.py` after adjusting the logfile path in that file.

  - To run the power prediction experiments download: http://www.wolter.tech/wordpress/wp-content/uploads/2019/02/power_data.zip And extract it in the `power_experiments` folder.
 Then run `power_load_pred_exp.py` with the desired parameters.

- - The mocap experiments use the human3.6m data set avaialble at http://vision.imar.ro/human3.6m/
+ - The mocap experiments use the human3.6m data set available at http://vision.imar.ro/human3.6m/
-   After downloading and pickeling the data run mocap_train_exp.py to repeat the experiments in the paper.
+   After downloading and pickling the data run mocap_train_exp.py to repeat the experiments in the paper.